Curator, The Loft Project

 Faria, 32, turned her home into the Loft Project, a high-profile supper club that helps up-and-coming chefs reach a new audience.

 “We set this up as a test kitchen for a restaurant that my partner, Nuno Mendes, was opening.
-It generated quite a bit of buzz for him, and we wanted to give that opportunity to other chefs and allow them to present their food -- not that of a head chef they work under -- to customers.
+It generated quite a bit of buzz for him, and we wanted to give that opportunity to other chefs and allow them to present their food — not that of a head chef they work under — to customers.
 Until recently, this was our personal space, but now it is the chefs’ temporary kitchen and home.
-Each cooks for three nights and can stay for as long as a week -- we’ve hosted 18 -- and we provide a budget for food, serving 16 customers per night at $190 apiece.
+Each cooks for three nights and can stay for as long as a week — we’ve hosted 18 — and we provide a budget for food, serving 16 customers per night at $190 apiece.
 A lot of bankers and investors come to eat at the Loft, and many are looking to invest in new talent, which is why this is a great platform for young chefs without the means to open their own place.”

 –Online Extended Q&A–